jonasschneider/xenon/README.md

   - optimize mutations so multiple changes to a single attribute during a mutate() call do not produce redundant data
   - notify an entity if its attributes are changed when applying a snapshot
   - add entity messages
-  - use protocol buffers/BinaryJS for sending the updates
   - use shaders for interpolation?

   https://developer.valvesoftware.com/wiki/Source_Multiplayer_Networking